 Cyberthreats Are Always Evolving

-Hackers, APTs, and entities like that are coming up with new ideas and methodologies every day; compliance with frameworks and standards will never be able to account for that constant evolution.
-In fact, a compliance-only approach provides a blueprint for cybercriminals, as they can efficiently study the guidelines and find loopholes that can be exploited in the regulation.
+Hackers, APTs, and entities like that develop new ideas and methodologies daily.
+Compliance with frameworks and standards will never account for that constant evolution.
+A compliance-only approach provides a blueprint for cybercriminals, as they can efficiently study the guidelines and find loopholes that can be exploited in the regulation.

 Most data security compliance regulations are reactions to threats by cybercriminals.
 In many cases, regulations are put in place when cybercriminals start exploiting a flaw in a product, and organizations try to mitigate the resulting threat by providing an update to existing guidelines or coming up with new policies.

 Breaches Can Go Unnoticed